jamesu/rucksack/README.markdown

 user you choose to share it to.
 You can also re-order and move content between pages.

+In addition there are a few complimentary features, namely:

+* Reminders
+* Journals & Status (think Twitter)

 ## Sounds great, how do i install it?

 Firstly, make a "config/database.yml" file based off of